 Here are some nutritious options to stock up on when you head out on your next grocery haul.

-- Dark leafy greens (kale, spinach, collard greens)
+- Dark leafy greens (including kale, spinach, and collard greens)

 - Sweet potatoes